Hook and Cod wars: Succession of William IV

 William IV/II had no son.
 Therefore, Holy Roman Emperor Louis the Bavarian had to decide who should succeed him.
-The candidates were John of Beaumont (William IV's paternal uncle) or one of William IV's sisters, namely Margaret II, Countess of Hainaut (oldest sister and the emperor's wife), Philippa of Hainault (married to Edward III of England), Joanna of Hainaut (married to William V, Duke of Jülich) or Isabelle of Hainaut (1323–1361; married to Robert of Namur).
+The candidates were John of Beaumont (William IV's paternal uncle) or one of William IV's sisters, namely Margaret II, Countess of Hainaut (oldest sister and the emperor's wife), Philippa of Hainault (married to Edward III of England), Joanna of Hainaut (married to William V, Count of Jülich) or Isabelle of Hainaut (1323–1361; married to Robert of Namur).
 In January 1346 the emperor granted the three fiefs to his wife as 'oldest sister and just heir' of count William IV.

 In the meantime John of Beaumont had taken control in Hainaut, meaning that its succession to Margaret was quite smooth.
 It seems that Holland and Zeeland agreed to the succession at a kind of diet at Geertruidenberg in February 1346.
 In March Margaret arrived in Hainaut, and in April she visited Holland and Zeeland.
 She also made a new truce with Utrecht, which started on 20 July 1346.

 In September 1346 Margaret made her younger son William I, Duke of Bavaria (1330–1389) her lieutenant in Holland, Zeeland and Hainault.
 He was also made these counties' heir and so was always officially styled as 'waiting' verbeydende to rule over them in his own right.

 Trouble in Holland and Zeeland

 In Holland and Zeeland the lieutenancy of William of Bavaria was not a success.
-After Emperor Louis died in October 1347, King Edward III and the Duke of Jülich again came up with their claims to William IV's estate, and allied with the new emperor.
+After Emperor Louis died in October 1347, King Edward III and the Count of Jülich again came up with their claims to William IV's estate, and allied with the new emperor.
 In the interior the nobility seized the opportunity to take up their feuds, and indeed it had just cause to be dissatisfied about how the lieutenant and his government favored some families.
 Soon anarchy and insubordination ruled in these counties.
 As a result, the finances got even further out of control.

 The war against Utrecht also did not go well.
 On 20 July 1348 the truce ended.
 On 28 July a battle against Utrecht was lost near Eemnes, leading to the village getting re-attached to Utrecht.
 William of Bavaria's army then burned the village of Jutphaas, while that of Utrecht burned and looted several Holland villages.
 The campaign ended with a truce till 11 November.